 This promo copy may be good positioning messages, but will not inspire a reaction.
 None at all.

 Instead, find a way to insert content into the promo and provide a specific time to listen.

 Listener Nicole has a problem and needs your help.
 Her boyfriend was away for two months, and now he’s back.
 Should she tell him about her affair while he was gone?
 Or ignore it and hope he never finds out.
 Your calls and Nicole’s decision tomorrow morning at 7:40 with Peppy & Zippy on (station).

-With a little preparation, it’s easy to find headlines that direct listeners to tune-in moments.
+With a little preparation, it’s easy to craft messaging that direct listeners to tune-in moments.

 Trim Copy Points to One Message